Kenoshen/LudumDare33/src/main/resources/readme.md

-This is where the all the art assets go
+This is where the all the assets (art, sound, ui, etc) go